wevre/wry/README.wry.txt

           <some stuff>
           do #inner
                <some stuff>
-               if <expression> break #outer // Wait, syntactically speaking, do we need the octothorp?
+               if <expression> break @outer
           <some stuff>
      then
           <stuff>   // won't be called if we broke out of the #outer loop

+!!!
+   Do we use the octothorpe on the break statement?
+Or would it be more appropriate to use the ampersand?
+Or do we need any punctuation at all?
+We probably don't _need_ punctuation, but it is probably useful as a visual marker.

 The label always comes at the end of the line, so `do-if` has its test expression first, then the label.
 And `continue` could have an optional incrementing statement first, then